 Considering Microsoft’s reputation for buying successful apps and then discontinuing them, fans and commentators said that Reber should have foreseen the fate of Wunderlist once he accepted their offer.

 Since the official Wunderlist shutdown date was announced in December, new users are unable to register for an account.
 Existing users, however, will be able to work on the web, desktop, and mobile platforms until the 6th of May, 2020.
 What access users have after then is still unclear, but the apps will no longer sync across platforms.
 This signals Microsoft’s seriousness in discontinuing the beloved task management app.

-At the time of their launch, Wunderlist was a hit with many users.
+At the time of its launch, Wunderlist was a hit with many users.
 In comparison to what was on offer on the market, it had an intuitive interface and a collection of impressive features.
-The list sharing feature, especially, was a favorite.
+The list-sharing feature, especially, was a favourite.
 It turned the app into more than just a to-do list, but a tool for collaboration.
 Since then, many apps have followed suit and the collaborative productivity software market is still on the rise.

 The success of Wunderlist didn’t just affect the productivity software market, but it also placed Berlin on the map as a credible place for starting a successful international business.
 6Wunderkinder was the first Berlin startup to raise funding from Sequoia in California.
 Now, if you go to Berlin, you’ll find that there’s no room to swing a cat without knocking over someone who works for a startup.

 Wunderlist’s story is inspiring, especially for German startups trying to make their mark (hi 🙋).
 Perhaps the best thing about it is that Reber and the wonder kids didn’t try to recreate the wheel, but instead, gave customers what they wanted.
 They took an everyday tool and made it better.
 And in thinking about what customers wanted, they took their dream of “reinventing project management” and turned it into a multi-million dollar product that will be missed by many.